Linnea87/tic-tac-toe/README.md

 ---

 ## 🧩 UML Diagram
 The UML diagram below illustrates the initial architecture of the project — showing how the main components such as the game logic, AI strategies, and player classes were planned to interact.
 It represents the foundation of the system design, created early in development to guide implementation.
-As the project evolved, new supporting classes were added to improve structure, readability, and to better align with clean coding principles.
-The diagram below captures that original design intent:
+As the project evolved, new supporting classes were added to improve structure, readability, and to better align with clean coding principles.The diagram below captures that original design intent:

 ![UML Diagram](docs/treirad-uml.png)